 **Disclaimer, I am not an employee of the Canadian Government and have no inside knowledge of policy and procedures.
+I do not know when you’ll receive your new passport if you applied for one.
 You should call your local office if you have any specific questions.
+What is outlined below is the extent of my knowledge.

 Getting an emergency Canadian passport can be a stressful process but depending on your location and circumstances, it can be pretty easy.
 Regardless of your situation, there are currently two passport options available to Canadians.
 A 5-year passport will cost $120 while a 10-year passport is $160.
 Obviously getting a 10-year passport is the better value.